Introduction.

 When I was googling this up, I came across several conspiracy theory bloggers trying to show that this proves the existence of extraterrestrials or that it proves existence of god or quite a few other things I saw (funniest were some youtube comments I read of paranoid things such as government trying to control us through virtual reality).
 Some extremely insane but hilarious things – I guess Einstein did say “Only two things are infinite, the universe and human stupidity, and I’m not sure about the former” haha!
 Remember, one of the most central crux to science is not to jump to conclusions without complete data.
 We don’t have any kind of evidence that shows any of this being true.
 It’s simply something to think about.

 Keep in mind that we don’t even know if string theory is correct or whether supersymmetry particles exist in reality.
+It’s one hypothesis.
 We cannot test this until we find such particles.
 We don’t know whether string theory NEEDS supersymmetry particles to work.
 Another thing to keep in mind that was mentioned in Theory of Everything is something similar to chicken-or-the-egg issue: is our reality actual math or is math descriptive of our reality? (paraphrasing).
 I do not know and neither do physicists.

 As you may notice, there is a lot that we simply don’t know.
 String theory was first thought of in the 1980’s almost 30 years ago.
 Hundreds of some of the smartest scientists have been working on it ever since, and we are just scratching the surface.
-It is perhaps the greatest puzzle of our time with complexity beyond what even Einstein was working with in early 1900’s when he wrote his ground-breaking paper on General Relativity.
-As I mentioned, even Einstein spent 20 years of his life trying to solve this issue of making general relativity compatible with Quantum physics but no success.
+It is perhaps the greatest puzzle of our time with complexity beyond what even Einstein was working with in the early 1900’s when he wrote his ground-breaking paper on General Relativity.
+As I mentioned, even Einstein spent 20 years of his life trying to solve this issue of making general relativity compatible with quantum physics, but no success.
 For now, this simply stays is in the realm of theoretical physics since it is not quite experimental.

 Here’s the actual video of the discussion from 2011 forwarded to the point where Gates talks about his findings..
 Gates is the dude with long Einstein-like hair – he is an awesome nerdy dude haha.